 As mentioned before, the two basic styles of ikebana are Nageire and Moribana.

 To prepare a Moribana arrangement, ikabanaists begin by adding water to a shallow vessel.
 After that, a small object used to keep flowers and other flora in place, called a kenzan, is placed in the container.
-Then, the ikebanaist chooses a flower that will fulfill hikae and two branches that will fulfill shin and soe.
+Then, the ikebanaist chooses a flower to fulfill hikae and two branches to fulfill shin and soe.

 The stems chosen for shin and soe are measured and trimmed to specific lengths and arranged at different angles on the kenzan.
 The basic setup is complete after this task.